metakuna/opencl-snippets/README.md

 # Getting started
 This repo is intended as a gentle introduction to OpenCL, as such it does not have any build scripts because if you are just starting then getting everything to build correctly is the hardest part.
-I recommend trying to run `devices.c` first which prints out all the CPUs and GPUs available on your system.
+I recommend trying to run `devices.c` first which prints out all the CPUs and GPUs available on your system, skip to `building devices.c` to do this.

 ## background
 To build any C library you need:
  - To include the necessary headers in your code.
 For OpenCL this is just the file `OpenCL/opencl.h` on mac, or `CL/cl.h` on other platforms
  - To have the folder where these header files live in your compilers include path.
 On Mac `OpenCL/opencl.h` is in the default include path but in general you can point to an include folder when you compile using ```clang -I/path/to/include/folder some_program.c```
  - The actual compiled library somewhere in your compilers library search path.
-You can see which folders `clang` is searching in by doing `clang -Xlinker -v`
+You can see which folders `clang` is searching in by doing `clang -Xlinker -v` (it will also give you an error but don't worry about it)
  - To link to the compiled library, which we will do with `-framework OpenCL` (on mac at least it's a framework not a library, on other platforms you might do it like `-lOpenCL`)

 ## building devices.c (Mac, using clang)